Gaggia Classic Pro Review. Still The Best in 2022?

 Auto off

-The reason for the alter to the push buttons on the 2015 model, and the reason that the power switch on the Gaggia Classic Pro is a spring loaded rocker activating a push button relay switch, is the necessity for the auto off feature.
+The reason for the change to the push buttons on the 2015 model, and the reason that the power switch on the Gaggia Classic Pro is a spring loaded rocker activating a push button relay switch, is the necessity for the auto off feature.

 The 2015 model automatically turns off after 9 minutes.
 With the new classic pro, this has been extended to 20 minutes.